tsunghuanghsieh/leetcode/problems/climbing-stairs/README.md

 ## Interview
 Leetcode mocked interview Question 1

-As of Jun 4, 2019, leetcode premium subscription says Amazon 11 times in the last 6 months.
+As of 06/04/2019, leetcode premium subscription says Amazon 11 times in the last 6 months.